 Following the disbandment of the WRAC in 1992, women were absorbed into the rest of the Army.
-But they were still restricted to support and medical positions.
+But they were still largely restricted to support and medical positions.

 Much of the debate about female combat centred on the impact of gender integration on battle effectiveness.
 Many questioned whether female physical and psychological characteristics were suitable for combat, rather than looking at their overall contributions to teams and units.

 The exclusion of women from certain roles in the military under the Sex Discrimination Act was challenged unsuccessfully in the European Court of Justice.
 The same year, Patricia Purves became the first woman to gain the rank of brigadier.

 A Ministry of Defence study concluded that women in ground combat roles could adversely affect ‘unit cohesion’.